 On the last day of the economic mission, June 15, Prince Philippe visited the Silver Ginkakuji Temple in Kyoto.
 The Prince had lunch at the State Guest House with the Belgian delegations where they attended a classical Japanese dance show.

 The economic mission ended with a press conference with Belgian journalists about the conclusions of the mission.Filed under Belgian Royals

-Tagged Bilateral Relations, Economic Mission, Japan, King Philippe, Royal Orders, Technology.
+Tagged Bilateral Relations, Economic Mission, Japan, King Philippe of the Belgians, Royal Orders, Technology.